ABennettLab/protocol-website/content/docs/5_pcr/2_first_PCR.md

 Tips

 * Before beginning thaw all the reagents and keep them on ice
+* Remember to dilute the primers to a working solution (see Recipes section).
+I suggest to make small aliquots (e.g. 50-100µl) so after you use them 2-3 times you can discard them to avoid contaminations.
 * Also, clean your working station thorougly with 70% ethanol or 5% bleach

 * Use **filter tips** when working with reagents or dispensing the master mix